Richard Gere

 The actor didn't lose attractiveness and charm over the years

-In 1992 Phil Joanou's The Final Analysis psychological thriller was released, where he collaborated with beautiful actress Kim Basinger and still young at the time Uma Thurman.
-Soon the actor was invited to play the lead role in the Sommersby (1993) romantic drama, where he played a man who returned home after the American Civil War alongside actress Jodie Foster.
+In 1992, Phil Joanou's psychological thriller The Final Analysis was released, featuring Gere alongside the stunning Kim Basinger and a then-young Uma Thurman.
+Soon after, the actor landed the lead role in the romantic drama Sommersby (1993), playing a man returning home after the American Civil War opposite Jodie Foster.

 A shot from the And The Band Played On